-Duxbury is a decidedly white-collar town, with fully 89.15% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Duxbury is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Duxbury who work in management occupations (18.18%), sales jobs (16.76%), and business and financial occupations (8.15%).
+Duxbury is a decidedly white-collar town, with fully 91.30% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Duxbury is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Duxbury who work in management occupations (18.89%), sales jobs (15.43%), and business and financial occupations (9.55%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.05% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Duxbury telecommute to their jobs.
+Overall, about 12.26% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Duxbury is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Duxbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Duxbury residents report their race to be White, followed by Asian.
-Important ancestries of people in Duxbury include English, Italian, German, and French .
+Important ancestries of people in Duxbury include Irish, English, Italian, German, and Scottish.

 The most common language spoken in Duxbury is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Chinese.